-- In CY2017, two (2) sex offenses were reported that occurred in 2014, two (2) were reported that occurred in 2015, and five (5) sex offenses were reported that occurred in 2016. - In CY2018, three (3) sex offenses were reported that occurred in 2017.
+- In CY2018, three (3) sex offenses were reported that occurred in 2017.
 Two (2) additional sex offenses were reported to campus safety with an unknown location and date.
 One (1) additional sex offense was reported occurring in a residence hall with an unknown date. - In CY2019, two (2) sex offenses were reported with an unknown location and date, one (1) additional sex offense was reported that occurred at an unknown location, one (1) additional sex offense was reported that occurred in a non-reportable area, one (1) additional sex offense was reported that occurred in 2015 at an on-campus residence, one (1) additional sex offense was reported that occurred in 2016 at an on-campus residence, one (1) additional sex offense was reported that occurred in 2017 at an on-campus residence, and one (1) additional sex offense was reported that occurred in 2018 at an on-campus residence. - In CY2019, one (1) high profile bias case occurred on campus involving racist graffiti written on a student resident's dry erase board.
-Although this case clearly contained elements of racial bias, it did not meet the Clery Act definition of a hate crime because it lacked one of the required criminal offenses.
+Although this case clearly contained elements of racial bias, it did not meet the Clery Act definition of a hate crime because it lacked one of the required criminal offenses. - In CY2020, one (1) sex offense was reported that occurred in 2017 at an on-campus residence, one (1) additional sex offense was reported that occurred in 2018 at an on-campus residence, and one (1) additional sex offense was reported that occurred in 2019 at an on-campus residence.